 Tongue Snoring

-Tongue snoring occurs when the tongue gets too relaxed and blocks the airway to the lungs, most particularly when sleeping on your back.
+Tongue snoring occurs when the tongue gets too relaxed and blocks the airway to the lungs, most notably when sleeping on your back.

 You could also become a tongue snorer if you have a low, thick soft palate, are overweight with extra thickness around your throat, or drink alcohol and use sleep medication.